Volunteering with children: our adviceVOLUNTEERING & TRAVEL ADVICE / 13 September 2017

 Volunteering with children is one of the most rewarding, inspiring, fun and interesting things you can do.
 We wanted to make our advice to volunteers as easy to follow as possible, so here is our top tips for volunteering with children in an ethical manner, (if you are able to keep these points in mind, then you will be able to get the most out of the experience – as will the children)!

 - Before travelling out to your chosen project, mentally prepare yourself for the conditions that you are going to.
-At the projects you are joining, it is likely that the facilities and environment the children are living in a very different from what you are useful – it is important to be respectful of this, as you are a guest in their homes
+At the projects you are joining, it is likely that the facilities and environment the children are living in a very different from what you are useful – it is important to be respectful of this, as you are a guest

 - Be aware of the cultural difference and approach your volunteer placement with an open mind